dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 > 💡 Tip: This is useful for OOTB IAM and Segment configurations.

-Now, think about a use case where a customer doesn't want to use these default primary grail fields for whatever reason - they might not be granular or flexible enough. **What would you do?**
+Now, think about a use case where a customer doesn't want to use these default **Primary Grail Fields** for whatever reason - they might not be granular or flexible enough. **What would you do?**

 If this is not enough and you'd like to go further and you require more configuration possibilities.
 Let's explore the enrichment strategy at source.
 You can enrich data by adding custom labels and annotations to your Kubernetes manifests.
 Dynatrace will pick these up and use them for tagging and filtering.